Understanding Feminist Poetry

-Feminist poetry is a movement that came alive in the modern era.
-How was feminism relevant in poetry?
-During the 1960s, many writers were challenging traditional notions when it came to the morals surrounding poetry.
-Before this wave of writing became popular, there was the idea that women and the female experience were not compatible with poetry.
-This concept continued its hold until the second wave in the feminist movement.
-The second wave was from 1960 to the 1970s and bought a cultural watershed.
-During this time women fought for equal treatment and civil rights.
-On the other hand, women poets created structures to support each other while ultimately changing notions behind poetry itself.
-In this course, you will learn about the exciting turn of events that led to the relevance of feminist poetry in modernism.
-This course will teach you about how the rise of feminist poetry came to be.
-Here you will learn how the modern era encouraged the rise of the feminist genre and how it shifted the constraints around poetry in general.
+Feminist poetry exploded as a movement in the second half of the twentieth century.
+During the 1960s, many writers challenged traditional gender roles and even the morality surrounding poetry itself.
+Before this wave of writing became popular, it was widely held that women and the female experience were not compatible with verse.
+This concept endured until the advent of ‘second-wave’ feminism, a cultural watershed movement that began in the ‘60s that saw women fighting for equal treatment and civil rights.
+On the other hand, women poets created structures to support each other while ultimately questioning the notions behind poetry itself.
+We take you through the exciting events that led to the rise of feminist poetry and explain how this shift in artistic thinking broke down the constraints surrounding all poetry.

 Upon successful completion of this course, you should be able to:

-- Describe the historical context which led to the feminist movement
+- Describe the historical context that led to the feminist movement

-- Analyze the impact of poetry during the feminist movement
+- Analyze the role and impact of poetry on feminism

-- Identify fundamental techniques used by poets in their writing of feminist poetry
+- Identify techniques commonly used by feminist poets

-- Explain how the three waves of feminism shifted the focus of poetry
+- Explain how the three ‘waves’ of feminism shifted the focus of verse

 All Alison courses are free to enrol, study and complete.
 To successfully complete this Certificate course and become an Alison Graduate, you need to achieve 80% or higher in each course assessment.
 Once you have completed this Certificate course, you have the option to acquire an official Certificate, which is a great way to share your achievement with the world.
 Your Alison Certificate is: